 Interview in Chrom-ArtSep 22 2015 · 0 comments · Art Festivals, Interviews, Synaesthesia, Videoart ·0

-I recently had the opportunity to participate at the TRIBE#15 Art Festival in London, it was amazing!
+I recently had the opportunity to participate at the TRIBE#15 Art Festival in London.

 There I projected this video-mapping